St James' Church, Poolstock: Exterior

-The church is constructed in sandstone from Parbold.
+The church is constructed in sandstone from Parbold in Lancashire.
 The roofs are slated.
 Its architectural style is Decorated.
 The plan consists of a five-bay nave with a clerestory, north and south aisles, a south porch, a two-bay chancel with a chapel to the south and a vestry to the north, and a west tower.
 The tower is large, in five stages, with angle buttresses rising to the fourth stage.
 In the bottom stage is a west arched doorway containing double doors, over which is a four-light window.
 In the third stage is a crocketted niche containing the date 1866 on the west side and two-light windows on the north and south sides.
 The fourth stage has clock faces, and the top stage contains pairs of two-light gabled and louvred bell openings on each side.
 At the summit is a frieze decorated with ball flowers under a pierced parapet with crocketted pinnacles.
 The parapets of the naves and aisles are battlemented, with pierced triangular upstands between the bays.
 At the east end of the nave are crocketted pinnacles.
 The two-light clerestory windows are in pairs, and along the aisles are three-light windows.
 The chancel is at a lower level and has a parapet of pierced trefoils.
 On its south side, the first bay contains a chapel with a rose window on the south side, and two-light windows on the sides.
 In the second bays is a three-light window.
 The east window is large, and has five lights.